zupo/peps/pep-0xxx.rst

 implementation provide the ``system`` constructor if at all possible, as this is the most common validation trust store that is used.
 Concrete implementations may also add their own constructors.

+Concrete implementations should aim to have TrustStore objects be hashable if at all possible.
+This will help ensure that TLSConfiguration objects used with an individual concrete implementation are also hashable.

     class TrustStore(metaclass=ABCMeta):
         @abstractclassmethod